jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 I recommend having an LLM/GenAI platform open as you read this.
 [ChatGPT](https://chatgpt.com/), provided by [OpenAI](https://openai.com/), offers paid subscriber and free ChatGPT options.
 I use the free version of ChatGPT, which requires a login.
 The login can be created on their platform, or you can authenticate via other platform accounts, such as Google.
 While I have confirmed my prompt examples in ChatGPT, I think most will work in other [LLM/GenAI platforms](https://jhumelsine.github.io/2024/09/18/llm-genai.html#references) as well.

 Copy-and-paste my prompt examples into your chosen LLM/GenAI platform as you proceed through this blog.
-And by all means, experiment as you follow along.
+And experiment as you follow along.

 # Prompt Engineering Basics
 LLMs model the relationships among words, technically [tokens](https://en.wikipedia.org/wiki/Large_language_model#Tokenization), based upon billions of examples from the internet.

 When text is provided in an LLM’s prompt, GenAI uses the provided text to generate [the next most likely word](https://jhumelsine.github.io/2024/09/18/llm-genai.html#the-next-most-likely-word) based upon the relationship of words in the model.
 It adds this generated word to the prompt text and repeats the process to generate the next most likely word.
 One doesn’t need to know the algorithmic details of how it does this.
 I don’t quite understand it myself.
 All one really needs to know is that the LLM is generating a series of the next most likely words using the initial text prompt as the seed.

 Enter a set of random words as a prompt, and GenAI will balk with a response indicating that it can’t do too much with random words.
-But give it something with context, such as an request or a question, and it will build a response.
+But give it something with context, such as a request or a question, and it will build a response.

 # Good Prompt Basics
 The initial prompt is a conversation starter with the LLM/GenAI.
 Better prompts will elicit better responses from the LLM/GenAI.
 Prompting is communicating with the LLM.
 Good prompting is about good communication.
 A good prompt will include the following (mostly from: [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome)):